logo

 A hit-and-run accident is one where the other driver flees the scene after an accident, typically because they fear the repercussions of being found at fault.
 In these cases, the at-fault party may not have coverage with their own insurance company, may be driving without a valid driver’s license, or may have existing arrest warrants.
 Since the responsible driver has fled the scene, identifying them and securing compensation can be challenging.

-A lawyer can be invaluable in these situations, helping to investigate the incident, track down the at-fault driver, and explore all available options for compensation.
+A Dedham personal injury attorney can be invaluable in these situations, helping to investigate the incident, track down the at-fault driver, and explore all available options for compensation.
 They can work with your insurance company to pursue claims through uninsured motorist coverage or other legal avenues to help you recover damages for your injuries and losses.

 Negotiated Motorcycle Accident Settlement vs. Trial Verdict